 For wastewater flow projection, it was assumed that per capita water use will not change in the future.
 Population and employment changes in each Sanitary Sewer Service Area were identified.
-This projected change in population and employment was obtained from the Transportation Analysis Zone (TAZ) developed by the Metropolitan Council and revised by Minneapolis CPED.
-Data was developed for the City base year 2010 and projected years of 2020, 2030, and 2040.
+This projected change in population and employment was obtained from the Transportation Analysis Zone (TAZ) developed by the Metropolitan Council of the City base year 2010 and projected years of 2020, 2030, and 2040.
 The per capita wastewater flow was then applied to projected population for each area to identify the projected wastewater flows.
-An indepth description of this approach is contained in Appendix H.
+An in-depth description of this approach is contained in Appendix H.